Pedro Tent is a partner in the Litigation and Arbitration practice.

 He is an associate lecturer at Universitat de València, where he teaches “International Commercial Law”.
 He is also a guest lecturer of the Magister Lvcentinvm (Universidad de Alicante), where he teaches “EU legal system on plant variety protection” and “General aspects of inventions, forms of protection and developments of basics concepts in Europe”.

-He is a member of the Alzira Bar Association (Valencia) and has been appointed arbitrator by the Arbitral Tribunal of the Valencia Bar Association.
+He is a member of the Valencia Bar Association and has been appointed arbitrator by the Arbitral Tribunal of the Valencia Bar Association.

 Law Degree (honors), Universitat de València (Estudi General).

-LLM Candidate, London School of Economics and Political Science.
+LLM (Corporate and Commercial Law), London School of Economics and Political Science.

 He is an author in the collective work “Arbitration Encyclopedia” (in the press) (*), of the entry “The center of gravity doctrine” (*); co-author of the chapter on “General procedural aspects and appeal system” (*) in the collective work “Corporate crisis and bankruptcy: legal commentary” (*) (Colección Garrigues) published by Aranzadi, and author of myriad articles.